sunlinjin/gpg-gen-key-helper/README.md

 bash ./gen-key.sh
 ```

 and answear couple of questions.
+After successful run you should have three files in dir:

+*  rsa-4096.pub - public key
+*  rsa-4096.sec - private key

+(and if you answear Y to export)
+*  public.key.asc - public key in ASCII format

 ## Known issues